macagua/entrenamiento.python_basico/source/leccion2/interactivo.rst

           - os.defpath is the default search path for executables
           - os.devnull is the file path of the null device ('/dev/null', etc.)

         Programs that import and use 'os' stand a better chance of being portable between different platforms.
-Of course, they must then only use functions that are defined by all platforms (e.g., unlink and opendir), and leave all pathname manipulation to os.path
+Of course, they must then only use functions that are defined by all platforms (e.g., unlink and opendir), and leave all pathname manipulation to os.path (e.g., split and join).
     :

-Entonces presione la tecla **q** para salir de la ayuda
+Entonces presione la tecla ``q`` para salir de la ayuda del modulo ``os``.

-Y para borrar la sesión con el IPython ejecute el siguiente comando:
+Y para cerrar la sesión con el ``ipython`` ejecute el siguiente comando:

 .. code-block:: python